-Malta arrests eight over blogger murder
+Malta arrests 10 over blogger murder

-Malta arrests eight over Caruana Galizia car bomb murder
+Malta arrests 10 over Caruana Galizia car bomb murder

-Police in Malta have arrested eight Maltese nationals in connection with the car bomb murder of blogger Daphne Caruana Galizia.
+Police in Malta have arrested 10 Maltese nationals in connection with the car bomb murder of investigative journalist Daphne Caruana Galizia.

 Prime Minister Joseph Muscat told reporters that police operations were under way in the town of Marsa, and the Bugibba and Zebbug areas.